dotlang/language/README.md

 5. `@`: returns type-id of the data inside a union binding, `^` returns unique identifier of a type (Example 1).
 Both operators return an integer number which can be used to compare with another type identifier.
 6. `{}`: To cast from named to unnamed type you can use: `Type{value}` notation (Example 2).
 7. `{}`: To cast from variable to a union-type (Example 7).
-8. You can use compound literal to define a literal which is calculated by calling appropriate `set` functions repeatedly.
+8. `[(a,b,c) (d,e,f) ...]`: You can use compound literal to define a literal which is calculated by calling appropriate `set` functions repeatedly.
 These literals have the form of `[(a,b,c) (d,e,f) ...]`.
 In this example the literal has a set of elements each of which has 3 items.
 This means that to calculate the value of the literal, compild will render `x0 := set(nothing, a, b, c)`, then `x1 := set(x0, d, e, f)` and continue until end of values.
 The final result will be the output value.
 This notation can be used to have map literals and other custom literals.
 10. `A // B` will evaluate to A if it is not nothing, else it will be evaluated to B.
 11. Conditional operators return `true` or `false` which actually are `1` and `0`.
 12. Optional call: `a.(b,c,d)` will convert `T|func(b,c,d)->T` to `T` by calling `a` if it is a function pointer or doing nothing if it is not.
 This is useful in conditionals where you have a value in some case but for the other case you want a lambda (Maybe due to high computation cost).
 And want to merge them both after the condition is evaluated (Example 6).